-The Company is eligible to receive up to a total of \$480.0 million in development, regulatory and commercial milestones under the Anti-TGF β Antibody License Agreement.
-During the year ended December 31, 2017, Novartis International achieved a clinical development milestone pursuant to the Anti-TGF β Antibody License Agreement, and as a result, the Company earned a \$10.0 million milestone payment which was recognized as license fees in the consolidated statement of operations and comprehensive loss.
+The Company was eligible to receive up to a total of \$480.0 million in development, regulatory and commercial milestones under the Anti-TGF β Antibody License Agreement.
+During the year ended December 31, 2017, Novartis achieved a clinical development milestone pursuant to the Anti-TGF β Antibody License Agreement, and as a result, the Company earned a \$10.0 million milestone payment which was recognized as license fees in the consolidated statement of operations and comprehensive income.

-The Company concluded that the development and regulatory milestone payments are solely dependent on Novartis International's performance and achievement of the specified events.
+The Company concluded that the development and regulatory milestone payments are solely dependent on Novartis' performance and achievement of the specified events.
 The Company determined that it is not probable that a significant cumulative revenue reversal will not occur in future periods for these future payments.
 Therefore, the remaining development and regulatory milestones are fully constrained and excluded from the transaction price until the respective milestone is achieved.
-Any consideration related to commercial milestones (including royalties) will be recognized when the related sales occur as they were determined to relate predominantly to the licenses granted to Novartis International and therefore, have also been excluded from the transaction price.
+Any consideration related to commercial milestone (including royalties) will be recognized when the related sales occur as they were determined to relate predominantly to the licenses granted to Novartis and therefore, have also been excluded from the transaction price.
 At the end of each reporting period, the Company will update its assessment of whether an estimate of variable consideration is constrained and update the estimated transaction price accordingly.

 The Company is also eligible to receive royalties on sales of licensed products, which are tiered based on sales levels and range from a mid single-digit percentage rate to up to a low double-digit percentage rate.
-Novartis International's obligation to pay royalties with respect to a particular product and country will continue for the longer of the date of expiration of the last valid patent claim covering the product in that country, or ten years from the date of the first commercial sale of the product in that country.
+Novartis' obligation to pay royalties with respect to a particular product and country will continue for the longer of the date of expiration of the last valid patent claim covering the product in that country, or ten years from the date of the first commercial sale of the product in that country.

-On October 21, 2020, the first patient was dosed in Novartis International's NIS793 Phase 2 clinical trial and the Company earned a \$25.0 million milestone payment.
-As specified under the terms of the Anti-TGF β Antibody License Agreement, the Company received \$17.7 million in cash and the remaining balance of \$7.3 million was recognized as a reduction to the Company's debt obligation to Novartis.
-The Company is eligible to receive up to a total of \$445.0 million in the remaining development, regulatory and commercial milestones under the Anti-TGF β Antibody License Agreement.
+On October 21, 2020, the Company earned a \$25.0 million milestone upon the dosing of the first patient in Novartis' first NIS793 Phase 2 clinical trial.
+As specified under the terms of the Anti-TGF β Antibody License Agreement, the Company received \$ 17.7 million in cash and the remaining balance of \$7.3 million was recognized as a reduction to the Company's debt obligation to Novartis.

+On October 20, 2021, the Company earned a \$35.0 million milestone payment upon dosing of the first patient in Novartis' first NIS793 Phase 3 clinical trial.
+The Company is eligible to receive remaining milestones up to a total of \$410.0 million under the Anti-TGF β Antibody License Agreement.

-As of June 30, 2021 and December 31, 2020, there wereno contract assets or contract liabilities related to this agreement.
+As of March 31, 2022 and December 31, 2021, there are no contract assets or contract liabilities related to this arrangement.
 None of the costs to obtain or fulfill the contract were capitalized.
-No revenue was recognized for the three and six months ended June 30, 2021 and 2020.
+No revenue was recognized for the three months ended March 31, 2022 or 2021

-Novartis - Gevokizumab (VPM087) and IL-1 Beta
+Novartis - Anti-IL-1\beta Antibody (VPM087) and IL-1 Beta

-On August 24, 2017, the Company and Novartis Pharma AG ("Novartis") entered into a license agreement (the "Gevokizumab License Agreement") under which the Company granted to Novartis an exclusive, worldwide, royalty-bearing license to gevokizumab ("VPM087"), a novel anti-Interleukin-1 ("IL-1") beta allosteric monoclonal antibody and related know-how and patents (altogether, the "XOMA IP").
+On August 24, 2017, the Company and Novartis entered into the Gevokizumab License Agreement under which the Company granted to Novartis an exclusive, worldwide, royalty-bearing license to gevokizumab ("VPM087"), a novel anti-Interleukin-1 ("IL-1") beta allosteric monoclonal antibody and related know-how and patents.
 Under the terms of the Gevokizumab License Agreement, Novartis is solely responsible for the development and commercialization of VPM087 and products containing VPM087.